jameslnewell/tradie-v4/docs/templates.md

 Scripts `MUST` expose:

 - A `./cli.js` module exporting a function.
 The function will be passed an instance of `yargs` and should configure the necessary commands and arguments.
 - A `./scripts` directory cotaining a module for each configured command.
-The script modules should export a function returning a promise when the command is complete.
+Each script module should export a function that returns a promise when the command is complete.
 The script will be passed a configuration object, configured as desired by a template.

 # Templates